 The temperatures have started to drop, and the evenings have begun to grow darker; with winter on the horizon, your safety on the roads becomes more important than ever.
-Although your skills as a motorist should ensure that you feel safe behind the wheel at all times, adverse weather conditions can be unpredictable, causing havoc for drivers.
+Although your skills as a motorist should ensure that you feel safe behind the wheel at all times, when you’re driving in the UK during the winter months adverse weather conditions can be unpredictable, causing havoc for drivers.

 The road conditions during the colder seasons can vary greatly from the summer.
 Whether you’re keeping a watchful eye for black ice or are needing to leave your house a little earlier in the mornings to make sure that your windscreen is properly defrosted, your undivided attention needs to be on the streets.
 Find out how you can stay safe on the roads this winter with this helpful guide.